digfish/ivx-api2-php/README.md

 ```php
  $args['page'] = 3;
 ```
-The API response should be in the $response variable, which contains a PHP array with the invoice data.
+The API response should be in the ```$response``` variable, which contains a PHP array with the invoice data.

-.
+## Some things are not implemented

+Only the methods to list and manipulate Invoices, Clients and access the Invoice Items are available.
+Methods that use other things like Estimates, Guides, Purchase Orders, Sequences, Taxes and Accounts were not implemented (yet).